Fody/Home/readme.md

 Fody Uses [Mono.Cecil](http://www.mono-project.com/Cecil/) and an add-in based approach to modifying the IL of .net assemblies at compile time.

- * No install required to build
+ * No install required to build.
- * No attributes required
+ * Attributes are optional depending on the weavers used.
- * No references required
+ * No runtime dependencies need to be deployed.

 ## Documentation and Further Learning